julianschill/klipper-led_effect/docs/LED_Effect.md

 a random color is chosen from the palette.

 #### Gradient
-    Effect Rate:  1   How fast to cycle through the gradient
+    Effect Rate:  1   How fast to cycle through the gradient, negative values change direction.
-    Cutoff:       0   Not used but must be provided
+    Cutoff:       1   Number of gradients on chain
     Palette:          Linear gradient with even spacing.
 Colors from the palette are blended into a linear gradient across the length of the strip.
 The effect rate parameter controls the speed at which the colors are cycled through.
-A negative value for the effect rate changes the direction the gradient cycles (right to left vs left to right)
+A negative value for the effect rate changes the direction the gradient cycles (right to left vs left to right).
+The Cutoff determines the length of the gradient in relation to the chain length.
+The bigger the value, the shorter the gradient (e.g. the value 2 means 2 gradients on the length of the chain)

 #### Comet
     Effect Rate:  1   How fast the comet moves, negative values change direction